Seyma44/gsap-photo-web/README.md

  <code> npm start </code>
 - Open your web browser and navigate to <code> http://localhost:3000</code> to view the website.

-# Usage
-Instructions for how to use the project, including any relevant code examples or screenshots.

-# Contributing
-Instructions for how to contribute to the project, including guidelines for pull requests and code reviews.

 # Credits
-A list of any third-party libraries, frameworks, or resources used in the project, along with links to their documentation.
+A list of any third-party libraries

 - GSAP
 - Locomotive Scroll